section-engineering-education/engineering-education/content/articles/stripe-checkout-in-flutter/index.md

    alt: Getting started with Stripe integrations in Flutter application example image
 ---

-Stripe is an online payment platform that allows merchants to receive payment for products and services they sell.
+Stripe is an online payment platform that facilitates payment processing.
 The company, besides processing payments, provides application programming interfaces for integrating payment systems in third-party applications.

+### Goal
-In this tutorial, we will learn how to integrate stripe checkout into a flutter application.
+This tutorial aims to expliain how to integrate stripe checkout into a flutter application.
+In the end, the reader should be able to understand the code snippets well and use them to build a mini-application that uses stripe checkout.

 ### Prerequisites
 1. A basic understanding of [Flutter](https://flutter.dev/).